 Negotiating Team Members – one (1) stipend per term during negotiations for teams up to four (4) members

-Chief Negotiator – one-half (1/2) stipend per term in addition to the course release provided to Team Members
+Chief Negotiator – one-half (1/2) stipend per term in addition to the stipends provided to Team Members

 Each member of the Negotiating Team will receive ¼ stipend in the preparatory term (2 terms before negotiations) and ½ stipend in the term preceding negotiations

 c.
-For a partial term of service, the course releases may be pro-rated.
-Contract Faculty members and Part-time Librarians will not have course releases pro-rated if they declined teaching or Library hours in order to serve on the Negotiating Committee.
+For a partial term of service, the course releases/stipends may be pro-rated.
+Contract Faculty members and Part-time Librarians will not have stipends pro-rated if they declined teaching or Library hours in order to serve on the Negotiating Committee.

 WLUFA staff will not receive course releases/stipends for any of the above services.